The Corporate Governance Review: USA

 ii Risk management

 The board of directors should ensure that the corporation has a healthy and balanced attitude towards risk – keeping in mind that there is danger in excessive risk aversion, just as there is danger in excessive risk-taking – and it should set standards for corporate risk management.
 Directors must identify key business risks, establish a system of board-level compliance monitoring and reporting to oversee the management of these risks, and make a good-faith effort to ensure that the system is working effectively.14 When the corporation's risk management functions raise a red flag, the board of directors should investigate the occurrence and see that the corporation takes measures appropriate to remedy any problems that it uncovers.
 The board should periodically review the effectiveness of the corporation's risk management reporting functions (including how risks are identified and reported upwards, how management responsibility for risk management is allocated and whether risk managers have access to the board of directors and senior management) and repair any deficiencies that it uncovers.
-Recent cybersecurity-related intrusions in the United States have brought heightened attention and scrutiny to questions of risk oversight and effective risk mitigation practices.
-These questions gained new salience in 2020 in the wake of the covid-19 pandemic, which sowed chaos in the global economy and financial markets, exacerbating the systemic risk management issues already faced by companies around the world.
+Recent cybersecurity-related intrusions in the United States have brought heightened attention and scrutiny to questions of risk oversight, effective risk mitigation practices and adequate disclosure of incidents.
+These questions gained new salience in the wake of the covid-19 pandemic, which sowed chaos in the global economy and financial markets, exacerbating the systemic risk-management issues already faced by companies around the world, including human capital issues, business model and supply chain resilience and consumer welfare and social impact, as well as matters of environmental stewardship.
+In particular, where employee safety is concerned and at companies and in industries where product or service failures can jeopardise consumer or environmental safety, critical infrastructure or human life, the board should ensure that corporate culture does not, deliberately or due to inattention or insufficient resource allocation, prioritise costcutting or profits (which may include, as a matter of employee and public perception, compensation levels) over safety and compliance.
+Additionally, boards should closely monitor the continued developments regarding sexual and other misconduct in the workplace, as well as initiatives to promote diversity, inclusion and equity, as a delayed or indecisive responsive to a harassment or discrimination incident can have a damaging effect on corporate culture, employee morale and retention, consumer preferences and the reputation of the company as a whole and the members of the board and the executive management team as individuals.

 i Shareholder rights and powers

 Shareholders are permitted to vote at annual and special meetings.
 State corporation law typically entitles shareholders to vote on matters such as elections of directors, amendments to the corporation's charter, transactions in which the corporation is acquired and sales of substantially all the corporation's assets.
-The NYSE requires a shareholder vote prior to the issuance of stock that will exceed 20 per cent of the voting power or common stock outstanding after the issuance.
+Stock exchange rules also grant shareholders the right to vote on certain matters; for example, the NYSE requires a shareholder vote prior to the issuance of stock that will exceed 20 per cent of the voting power or common stock outstanding after the issuance.
 In addition, Rule 14a-8 under the federal Securities Exchange Act permits shareholders to propose and vote on additional non-binding resolutions, which typically concern issues of social justice or corporate responsibility.
-In 2020, shareholders voted on 168 proposals concerning ESG issues (of which 26 proposals focused specifically on climate change and 60 focused on lobbying and political spending).
+In 2021, shareholders voted on 156 shareholder proposals concerning ESG issues (of which 36 proposals focused specifically on climate change and 46 focused on lobbying and political spending).
 ESG issues are becoming increasingly important to shareholders, with large institutional investors announcing a heightened focus on socially responsible investing and certain activist investors launching new funds with the same focus.

 Corporations must also conduct a non-binding shareholder vote at least every three years to approve the compensation of their NEOs – votes that ISS policy also encourages – and an additional non-binding shareholder vote at least every six years to determine the frequency of these say-on-pay votes.15 Non-binding advisory votes are also required with respect to golden parachute compensation arrangements triggered by a merger or acquisition transaction.
 However, the Jumpstart Our Business Startups Act (JOBS Act), signed into law in January 2012, exempts newly public 'emerging growth companies' from say-on-pay votes and certain other requirements for the earlier of five years or until the company meets specified size thresholds.